rlsn/LungNoduleDetection/README.md

 <img src = "imgs/nodule_sample_0.gif" width ="22%" /><img src = "imgs/nodule_sample_1.gif" width ="22%" /><img src = "imgs/nodule_sample_2.gif" width ="22%" /><img src = "imgs/nodule_sample_3.gif" width ="22%" />

 ## Data preprocessing
 The data is already stored in metaImage format and is loaded and processed at runtime.
-Use `dataset.preprocess()` to convert raw to npy files for faster loading.
+Use `dataset.preprocess()` to convert raw files to npy files for faster loading.
 The preprocessing procedure is simple: the images are randomly cropped into patches of size [40,128,128], normalized and randomly flipped.
 The dataset is split into 10 subsets and 1 of them is held out for testing.

 ## Usage